Changing the order of a dynamical phase transition through fluctuations in a quantum p-spin model: Non-equilibrium spin-wave dynamics

+From Eq.~\eqref{eq:eom_swdensity}, it is evident that the emission rate $d\epsilon/dt$ depends explicitly on the position of the magnetization on the Bloch sphere.
+This dependency is encapsulated in the coefficients:

+We observe that the coefficients $C_1(\theta,\phi)$ and $C_2(\theta,\phi)$ do not depend on $p$.
+Instead, they are derived from a combination of the coefficients appearing in the Hamiltonian $\hat{U}_2$ from Eq.~\eqref{eq:U2_eq}, obtained by a quadratic expansion of the perturbation $\hat{U}$, from Eq.~\eqref{eq:pert}, in the moving frame $\mathcal{R}$.
+This observation aligns with the physical expectation that $\hat{U}$ is the only term in the Hamiltonian which generates spin-waves excitations.
+Both $C_1(\theta,\phi)$ and $C_2(\theta,\phi)$ vanish when the magnetization is along the $\mathbf{x}$-axis, i.e. $\theta=\pi/2$ and $\phi=0$.
+In Fig.~\ref{fig:spinwaveemission}, we plot the time evolution of the amplitudes $|C_1(\theta,\phi)|$ and $|C_2(\theta,\phi)|$, along two sample trajectories from the dynamical paramagnetic phases retrieved for $p=3$ and $p=4$, respectively.
+The results shown therein confirm that these amplitudes are maximised when the magnetization crosses the plane $\mathcal{S}^x=0$, located in the paramagnetic well.
+The previous observations confirm our intuition that the maximum spin-wave emission occurs concomitantly with the maximal misalignment between $\vec{\mathcal{S}}(t)$ and $\mathbf{x}$.\\

-As the predominant emission around the North pole is determined only by the short-range perturbation, the different phenomena observed for $p=2$ and $p>2$ respectively can be addressed to the different stability properties of the stationary point $\theta = 0$ of the energy landscape in eq.\eqref{energylandscape}: while, for $p=2$, $\theta=0$ is unstable and symmetric fluctuations in the two wells\,\footnote{{Notice that the right-hand side of eq. \eqref{eom_swdensity} is invariant under reflection $\phi \to \phi + \pi$ with respect to the $z$-axis, so that spin-wave emission are symmetric in the two wells for $p=2$.}} induce dynamical chaos\,\cite{Lerose2018,Lerose2019}, for $p>2$ $\theta=0$ becomes a stable minimum so that the magnetization moves on stationary orbits after being damped, giving birth to the dynamical paramagnetic regions shown in Fig. \ref{fig:non-equilibrium phase diagrams 3} (left) and Fig. \ref{fig:non-equilibrium phase diagrams 4} (right). {This phenomenon is reminiscent of Hopf bifurcations\,\cite{vulpiani2009chaos} occurring in classical dynamical systems.}\\
+As the predominant emission in the paramagnetic well is determined only by the short-range perturbation, the different phenomena observed for $p=2$ and $p>2$ respectively can be addressed to the different stability properties of paramagnetic the stationary point $\Vec{\mathcal{S}} = \mathbf{z}$ of the energy landscape in Eq.~\eqref{energylandscape}.
+For $p=2$, $\Vec{\mathcal{S}} = \mathbf{z}$ is unstable and symmetric fluctuations in the two wells~\footnote{We observe that the right-hand side of Eq.~\eqref{eq:eom_swdensity} is invariant under reflection $\phi \to \phi + \pi$ with respect to the $z$-axis, so that spin-wave emission are symmetric in the two wells for $p=2$.} induce dynamical chaos~\cite{Lerose2018,Lerose2019}.
+However, for $p>2$, $\Vec{\mathcal{S}} = \mathbf{z}$ becomes a stable minimum so that the magnetization moves on stationary orbits after being damped, giving birth to the dynamical paramagnetic regions shown in Fig. \ref{fig:non-equilibrium phase diagrams 3} (left) and Fig. \ref{fig:non-equilibrium phase diagrams 4} (right).
+This phenomenon is reminiscent of Hopf bifurcations~\cite{vulpiani2009chaos} occurring in classical dynamical systems.\\

-It is also worth noticing the way by which the fluctuations induce the localization of the collective spin is slightly more subtle than a simple dissipation mechanism.
-In particular, we observe that when $\epsilon(t)>0$, the magnetization length is $|\vec{S}(t)|=1-\epsilon(t)$ decreases, so that the dynamics in eq.\eqref{eqangles} takes place in the time-dependent modified potential
+It is also worth noticing that the mechanism by which the fluctuations induce the localization of the collective spin is slightly more subtle than a simple dissipation mechanism.
+In particular, we observe that when $\epsilon(t)>0$, the magnetization length is $|\vec{\mathcal{S}}(t)|=1-\epsilon(t)$ decreases, so that the dynamics in Eq.~\eqref{eq:dynamics_angles_NEQSWT} takes place in the time-dependent modified potential